 One, two, three, four and five-year Army scholarships as well as special National Guard and Army Reserve scholarships are available for new students as well as those already enrolled full-time at King's College.
 Army ROTC Scholarship Candidate selection is merit based.
 Scholarship recipients receive full tuition and fees, in addition to \$1,200 per year for books and a monthly stipend ranging from \$3,000 to \$5,000 per year for each year the scholarship is awarded.
-Additionally King's offers a limited number of room and board scholarships to Army ROTC scholarship recipients.
 For additional information, call the King's College Army ROTC Department at (570) 208-5900 ext.
 5305/5301 or call 1-800-USA-ROTC.
-You can also visit the United States Army Cadet Command (ROTC) Four Years High School Scholarship information and application at: http://www.goarmy.com/rotc.html for an application and further information.
+You can also visit the United States Army Cadet Command (ROTC) Four Years High School Scholarship information and application at: http://m.goarmy.com/rotc.m.html for an application and further information.